{Book + AAC} Wild About Us! and the GoTalk Now Plus AAC app

 I programmed a communication page in the GoTalk Now Plus AAC app & will be using this free printablehttp://lovetolearn2012.blogspot.ca/2015/06/wild-about-us-freebie.html

-I’m trying to upload the communication page as a template to the GoTalk Now Online Gallery…. in the meantime here is a temporary link to a PDF: http://share.gotalknow.net/Temp-PDF-D7B120AE-6520-4CAF-9D55-711171B82C9B-6633-000001B297F47F66.pdf
+I’m trying to upload the communication page as a template to the GoTalk Now Online Gallery…. in the meantime here is a temporary link to a PDF: http://share.gotalknow.net/Temp-PDF-D7B120AE-6520-4CAF-9D55-711171B82C9B-6633-000001B297F47F66.pdf (link expired)

 {Update: It finally uploaded to the Online Gallery.
 Search for “wild” and you’ll find it}

 Love using the GoTalk Now Plus AAC app to make communication pages to use with books!
 It’s amazing to have access to the PCS Boardmaker symbols, SymbolStix symbols, GoTalk symbols and easily search online for pictures all within one app.
-Plus it’s easy to export the whole page as a PDF to then print and cut apart the symbols to add to kids PECS books.
+Plus it’s easy to export the whole page as a PDF to then print and cut apart the symbols to add to kids communication books.
 Thanks Attainment Company, Inc.!
 The kids I serve at our non-profit hospital and I greatly appreciate it 🙂

 .